-Alumni Dependent Scholarships.
-Awarded to children of alumni (defined as anyone who has passed one or more courses for college credit) from MACU or Eastern Christian College.

-Bible Bowl Scholarships.
-Awards for Bible Bowl participants and tournament winners.

-- Christian Character and Leadership Scholarships.
+- Alumni Dependent Scholarships.
+Awarded to children of alumni (defined as anyone who has passed one or more courses for college credit) from MACU or Eastern Christian College. - Bible Bowl Scholarships.
+Awards for Bible Bowl participants and tournament winners. - Christian Character and Leadership Scholarships.
 Awarded to two students per each high school per year.
 Students self-identify scholarship interest and high school counselors make final recommendations.
-Student must exhibit outstanding character and leadership. - Graduate/Admission Counselor Scholarships.
+Student must exhibit outstanding character and leadership.
+A separate application is available on the MACU website and is due on April 1st. - Graduate/Admission Counselor Scholarships.
 Awarded on the recommendation of an alumni or MACU admission counselor.
-Student must be full accept, take 15 credit hours per semester and maintain a minimum 2.5 term or cumulative GPA.

-International Scholarships.
-Awards for students from other countries who meet specific criteria.

-- International Missionary Scholarships.
+Student must be full accept, take 15 credit hours per semester and maintain a minimum 2.5 term or cumulative GPA. - International Scholarships.
+Awards for students from other countries who meet specific criteria. - International Missionary Scholarships.
 Awards for immediate family members (dependents) of a United States family serving in an international setting who meet specific criteria. - Merit-Based Scholarships.
 A limited number of awards for students who demonstrate academic excellence.
 Application must be made by March 1st see complete details in the financial aid section of the online MACU catalog. - Need-Based Scholarships.
 Awards made on the basis of financial need, in varying scholarship amounts. - Mid-Atlantic Christian University Foundation Scholarships.
-Annual awards from Mid-Atlantic Christian University's scholarship endowment, with varying eligibility criteria. - Presidential 2:52 and Luke 2:52 Scholarships.
+Annual awards from Mid-Atlantic Christian University's scholarship endowment, with varying eligibility criteria.
+An application is made available to enrolled SUS students in February with an application deadline of March 1st. - Presidential 2:52 and Luke 2:52 Scholarships.
 A limited number of full tuition and half tuition scholarships.
-Must apply by April 30th see complete details in the financial aid section of the online MACU catalog. - State/National Christian Convention Scholarships.
+Must apply by April 1st see complete details in the financial aid section of the online MACU catalog.
+A separate application is available on the MACU website. - State/National Christian Convention Scholarships.
 Awards for winners of state and national Christian convention contests in preaching, music, and public speaking. - Senior Adult Scholarships.
 All students 55 and older will receive a scholarship equivalent to 40% of total tuition costs when payment in full is made on registration day. - Spouse Scholarships.
 For students married prior to their first enrollment at MACU; one spouse is awarded free tuition up to the one half the number of hours his/her full-time spouse is paying.